Elements-Agency/benjaminjyoung/content/story/howards-hills/index.md

 date: 2024-09-10
 title: The Aging Appalachian Ohio
 subtitle: Howard's Hills
-description: In Corporate Contempt, artist Ben Young invites the viewer into a moment of profound stillness and internal questioning.
-A lone figure stands motionless in a modern office, his back to us, bathed in muted light filtering through towering glass windows.
-The setting is familiar—an executive suite high above a city—but the emotional undercurrent is anything but routine.
+description: In Howard’s Hills, Ben Young captures a tender moment of his elderly father navigating the familiar hills of Appalachian Ohio—the same land where the artist was raised.
+Set against a quiet rural backdrop, the painting speaks to legacy, memory, and the deep connection between person and place.
+Both personal and universal, it reflects on aging, home, and the passage of time.
 author: Benjamin J. Young

-buy: Corporate Contempt is available for acquisition as the original watercolor painting or as a high-quality limited reproduction.
+buy: Howard's Hills is available for acquisition as the original watercolor painting or as a high-quality limited reproduction.
 Collectors may choose between owning the one-of-a-kind original or a museum-grade print that preserves the emotional depth and detail of the work.
 Both options offer a meaningful way to bring this powerful and personal piece into your collection.

 products:
     - id: 694481795